UCLA vs. USC NCAA Football Odds, Plays and Insights | November 20, 2021

 - UCLA has played 10 games, with six wins against the spread.

-- UCLA is 5-2 against the spread and 5-2 overall in games when it puts up more than 28.9 points.
+- UCLA is 5-2 against the spread and 5-2 overall in games when it records more than 28.9 points.

 - The Bruins have 10 giveaways this season, while the Trojans have 15 takeaways .